CalvinWu4/RIT-Rate-My-Professors-Extension/README.md

 The build process goes through a few stages.

-If you just want to run a build, use `npm run build-dev` for development and `npm run build` for production (you'll need to `npm install` first if you haven't already).
+If you just want to run a build, use one of the following commands based on whether you want dev/prod builds and what browser you are building for:
+- `npm run build-dev:chrome`
+- `npm run build-dev:firefox`
+- `npm run build:chrome`
+- `npm run build:firefox`

+You'll probably want to `npm install` first if you haven't already.

 To run the extension in your browser for development purposes, follow these instructions: